ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 - As for the UI part, I have a {{< newTab "new design pattern proposal" "../proposal" >}}.

+Overall, I suggest using the traditional `View` with `MVB` rather than `Compose` at present, and transiting to the other imperative UI mode with that proposal implementation.

 # Setup
 {{< tabs >}}
 {{< tab "Groovy" >}}